yogat3ch/writing/Dynamic Voting System.md

 **Tab Structure:**

--   A top-level drop-downs allow a user to move between different layers of government, providing access to counties, municipalities, states, regional, and federal levels.
+-   A top-level drop-down allows a user to move between different layers of government, providing access to counties, municipalities, states, regional, and federal levels.
 -   Tabs across the top of the page offer the following choices:
 - _Current Cycle_ for voting in the active election cycle on the active **topic areas** for that cycle, viewing and interacting with proposed legislation.
 - _Upcoming Cycle_ for viewing, amending, and upvoting/downvoting  legislation proposed for other **topic areas** in future cycles.
 -  _Historical_ for reviewing past votes.
 - _My Representatives_ for reviewing the votes made by your elected representatives, and for changing your representatives per **topic area**.
-- _My Legislation_ for viewing and interacting with pieces of legistlation and amendments you've proposed.
+- _My Legislation_ for viewing and interacting with pieces of legislation and amendments you've proposed.

 **Navigation:**